Skip to Content

 Orcas are beautiful creatures!

-Out on the open water, you’ll have to opportunity to spot various types of whales including Humpback whales and Orcas.
-But besides whales, you’ll also have the opportunity to spot other wildlife including seabirds, orcas, porpoises, and otters.
-We loved this experience – it easily ranks among the top tours in Vancouver for us!
+Out on the open water, you’ll have the opportunity to spot various types of whales including humpback whales and orcas.
+But besides whales, you’ll also have the opportunity to spot other wildlife including seabirds, porpoises, and otters.

 3. Watch a hockey game